There’s just no other way to say it – your body has been gifted to you to live in, move, experience life through. It’s a gift.

 And so are you.

-Last month, my priest LeeAnne asked me to preach at church.
+Last month, I was asked tto speak at a church.
 This has, in the past, been a very stressful ask for me – standing in front of people and exposing your most vulnerable insides is really scary.
-But this time, she asked me if I would preach about what I do.
+But this time, I was asked if I would preach about what I do.
 What I care about.
 What my work is all about.
 When do we ever get an opportunity to preach our passion?
 To share what we believe to be true with people you care about?
 So…here you go.
 If you’d rather listen to it, you can click here.

 The title of today’s sermon is from a bit of today’s Gospel from John – “Joy Made Complete in Themselves”